AFK-AlignedFamKernel/afk_monorepo/onchain/cairo/launchpad/docs/launchpad.md

 ## What you can do:

-- Create token with supply choosen etc
+- Create token with supply chosen etc
 - Launch token bonding curve: in hard test
 - Add liquidity after bonding curve
 a.
 Ekubo (done)